Santroller/Santroller/controller-reverse-engineering/xbox-360-controllers.md

 |      0x00     |      0x00     |      0x00     |      0x00     |
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```
+Seems like this does not change between different types of controllers, as it is the same on both controllers and guitars.

-The above information was taken from the following page: https://forums.vigem.org/topic/45/rogue-xinput-capabilities-bug-part-2.
+Some of these control requests were taken from the following site: https://forums.vigem.org/topic/45/rogue-xinput-capabilities-bug-part-2.

 A LUFA implementation of this controller is in [XInputOutput.cpp](/src/shared/output/output_xinput.c).